 Street children were one of the first groups to throw away the notion of ethnic difference in BurundiDieudonne Nahimana

-This inspired him to set up New Generation, a project that drew strength from and with street children to not only get kids off the streets but also to develop leaders for a new Burundi.
+This inspired him to set up New Generation, a project that drew strength from, and with, street children to not only get kids off the streets but also to develop leaders for a new Burundi.

 New Generation has three main components:

 1. Street children: New generation empowers street children to be able to leave street life and be reintegrated back into society.
 It has a stabilisation centre in Bujumbura where street children can come to straight off the streets and receive care, counsel, nutrition, healthcare and education.
 Children are assessed and if possible reintegrated.
 If this is not possible the children are able to grow up at one of two New Generation houses in Bujumbura.
 New Generation also fights human trafficking.
 This started during the war, by stopping rebels from using street children as child soldiers.
-It is now focused on ensuring that street girls are not trafficked to Uganda for the sex trade.
+It is now focused on ensuring that street girls are not trafficked, often to Uganda, for the sex trade.

 2. Leadership Training: New Generation selects potential leaders emerging from the local schools as well as street children to be leaders of integrity.
 They learn from each other infusing the experiences of street children as central to their learning.
 It develops as many young people as possible to be leaders for change.
 This is a nation-building programme built on the experiences of street children and other good leadership principles.

 Many graduates of New Generation have gone on to play important roles in Burundi and continue to play key roles in the direction of New Generation.
-New Generation not only sees street children as victims but also as a resource for the new Burundi.
-This is exciting!